Array

 That is, the result is of the form: [..., f(xn-1, f(xn, s)), f(xn, s), s].

-Returns a sorted copy of array a, where the elements are ordered from low to high according to their Order instance.
+Sort array a so that elements are ordered from low to high according to their Order instance.

 The sort is not stable, i.e., equal elements may appear in a different order than in the input a.